Trip25/100daysofcode/README.md

 If it’s occuring consistently, Jeniffer was misdiagnosed with anxiety before correctly getting her autism diagnosed.

+EVENING: Revise Data Structures with FreeCodeCamp and Codecademy

 ### Thoughts:

 ### Links to work / resources: